Autism Spectrum Disorder (ASD)

 Social Interaction Challenges

-People with ASD (Autism spectrum disorder) face challenges in social interactions, such as having difficulty maintaining eye contact.
-They face difficulty understanding social cues; for example, they might struggle to understand facial expressions, tone of voice, and body language.
-Initiating or maintaining a conversation can be challenging for autistic people, and they may become unable to respond to a conversation or interrupt others' conversations.
+People with ASD (Autism spectrum disorder) face challenges in social interactions such as having difficulty maintaining eye contact.
+They face difficulty understanding social cues; for example, they might struggle to understand facial expressions, tone of voice and body language.
+Initiating or maintaining a conversation can be challenging for autistic people and they may become unable to respond to a conversation or interrupt conversations of others.

 Repetitive Behaviors